CharuAshok/CharuAshok/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m still pursuing MCA at VIT University

-- 👨‍💻 I’m currently working as an Advisory Intern at Deloitte
+- 👨‍💻 I’m currently working as an Software Engineer at Deloitte

-- 🌱 I’m currently learning Data Science
+- 🌱 Focusing on learning new stuffs
 - 📫 How to reach me <b>charupapa010@gmail.com</b>

 ## Connect with me: